wein.plus

 Schiller wine

-Name for a wine from the German growing region of Württemberg with a pale to light red colour.
-There are various versions for the meaning of the name.
+Name for a wine from the German wine-growing region of Württemberg with a pale to light red colour.
+There are various versions of the meaning of the name.
 One of the most common is that the name was derived from the poet prince Friedrich von Schiller (1759-1805), who was born in Marbach in Swabia.
-This cannot be true, however, as the wine name was used centuries before Schiller's lifetime.
-Rather, the name probably derives from the iridescent colour of the wine.
+However, this cannot be true, as the wine name was already in use centuries before Schiller's lifetime.
+In fact, the name is probably derived from the iridescent colour of the wine.
 The wine must be produced from a grape or mash mixture of freely usable red and white varieties from the Württemberg growing region.

-According to EU law, it is a name-protected, traditional term that meets the conditions of a quality wine (PDO).
-In Germany, it belongs to the Rotling group, but according to German wine law it may not be called Rosé.
-The designation may also be used for a quality sparkling wine or quality semi-sparkling wine if these products are made only from wine from the Württemberg growing region.
-Other wines with similar regulations are Badisch Rotgold and Schieler (Germany) as well as Schiller (Switzerland).
+According to EU law, it is a name-protected, traditional term that fulfils the conditions of a quality wine (PDO).
+In Germany, it belongs to the Rotling group, but may not be labelled as rosé under German wine law.
+The designation may also be used for a quality sparkling wine or quality semi-sparkling wine if these products are only made from wine from the Württemberg wine-growing region.
+Other wines with similar regulations are Badisch Rotgold and Schieler (Germany) and Schiller (Switzerland).

 Voices of our members